cloutiertyler/Jolt/README.md

 ## Installation

 Jolt is Carthage compatible.
-To install add the following to you Cartfile.
+To install add the following to your Cartfile.
 ```
 github "TheArtOfEngineering/Jolt"
 ```